julia-wrobel/registr/paper/paper.md

 Observed curves often have to be preprocessed with a _registration method_ in order to separate phase and amplitude variation before analysis.

-Most registration methods can only handle continuous data or data with a gaussian structure.
-However, functional data are often non-gaussian or even categorical.
+Most registration methods can only handle continuous data or data with a Gaussian structure.
+However, functional data are often non-Gaussian or even categorical.
 E.g., function values could be binary indicators representing physical (in)activity of patients over time [@wrobel2019].
 Moreover, most registration approaches are only applicable to completely observed curves that comprise the underlying process from its very start to its very end.

+Basic routines for registering (Gaussian) data are implemented in R package [@R_fda].
+Performing joint registration and clustering is possible with [@R_fdakma].
+The popular square-root velocity function (SRVF) framework for curve registration is implemented in [@R_fdasrvf] for completely observed curves on a regular grid.
+Similar to our approach the package allows for registering all curves to similar shapes which can be well represented by some low-rank basis.

 # Exponential Family-based Registration